-Sources: NYS AIS/TSSR, Driver License, TSLED and AA / TSSR
+Sources: NYS AIS/TSSR, Driver License, TSLED and AA Systems / TSSR

-Based on 2016-2018 data, the Upstate region of New York is overrepresented in speeding drivers in fatal and PI crashes (63%) and in drivers ticketed for speeding (72%) when compared with the proportion of licensed drivers in the region (50%).
-New York City with 32% of the state's licensed drivers accounted for 20% of the speeding drivers in fatal and PI crashes and 19% of the drivers ticketed for speeding.
-Long Island was also underrepresented in speeding drivers (17%) and drivers ticketed for speeding (9%) when compared to its proportion of the state's licensed drivers (18%).
+New York City with 32% of the state's licensed drivers accounted for 21% of the speeding drivers in F&PI crashes and 19% of the drivers ticketed for speeding.

+Long Island was also underrepresented in speeding drivers in F&PI crashes (16%) and drivers ticketed for speeding (9%) when compared to its proportion of the state's licensed drivers (18%).